How is a file uploaded?

 Today, most broadband connections (even those with slower upload speeds) can meet most upload requirements.
 However, as more data is being uploaded, you'll need a faster upload speed.
 In other words, a broadband connection may have no problems with uploading lower-quality video but may have issues if the quality is increased (which requires more data).
 The following is a list of examples when you'll begin to notice if your upload speed is not fast enough.

 - Sending security video footage to the Internet

 - Sharing large files

 - Video conferencing

 What is a good upload speed?

-Speeds of 5 Mbps or faster is a good upload speed that allows you to play games and do video calls.
+Speeds of 5 Mbps or faster is a good upload speed that lets you play games and do video calls.

 Why is my upload slower than my download?

 Most broadband connections are asymmetrical, which means the upload and download speed is never the same.
-These speed differences are by design and how most broadband technologies (e.g., Cable or DSL) work.
+These speed differences are by design and how most broadband technologies (e.g., Cable or DSL (digital subscriber line)) work.
 In contrast, symmetrical broadband connection (e.g., fiber) has the same upload and download speed.